Saksham3005/KD_Gem2T5/README.md

 - Enhance the web demo with a front-end interface (e.g., HTML/React).
 - Explore advanced optimization techniques (e.g., pruning, dynamic quantization).

-## Contributions
-This project is open-source.
-Feel free to:
-- Fork the repository and submit pull requests.
-- Report issues or suggest improvements via GitHub Issues.
-- Use the model or code for research, citing this repository.

 ## License
 MIT License.
 See `LICENSE` file for details.